Table of Contents:

 - Other recognized certificates from external institutions, listed in the Rector’s Ordinance No. 59 of the University of Warsaw on December 1, 2014, regarding language proficiency certification

 can apply for the certificate.
-A prerequisite for applying for the certificate is to present a fully completed European Language Portfolio to the School for Foreign Language Teaching commission.
-After the Portfolio is accepted, the candidate proceeds to the qualification interview at a date specified by the School’s authorities.
+A prerequisite for applying for the certificate is to present a fully completed European Language Portfolio to the Centre for Foreign Language Teaching commission.
+After the Portfolio is accepted, the candidate proceeds to the qualification interview at a date specified by the Centre’s authorities.

 2. What should be included in the European Language Portfolio and where to submit it

 The European Language Portfolio can be downloaded from here.
-It should be submitted to the Student Affairs Office of the School for Foreign Language Teaching (SzJO) by January 11th or May 23rd.
+It should be submitted to the Student Affairs Office of the Centre for Foreign Language Teaching (CNJO) by January 11th or May 23rd.

 The “Dossier” section of the Portfolio should include the following documents in a foreign language: